blueperf/acmeair-mainservice-java/README.md

 ## Istio Instructions

 When using Acmeair with the Istio ingress-gateway, the root context for the services need to be redefined as it does not support rewrites.
 Use the Dockerfile-istio file to build the images for the flight, booking, customer and auth services as it takes care of the required changes.

+There is also a sample [manifest file](./manifests/deploy-acmeair-istio.yaml) for deployment of the Acmeair application in a Istio service mesh, with all services and deployments required to run the application, including the gateway and virtual services definition.
+The required Mongo databases are also deployed as pods/services.
+You need to define the docker images to be used and inject the sidecars, either automatically or manually (with kubectl kube-inject command).